Part III

 Two trajectories often announce themselves as this encounter deepens:

 Grief is often the threshold key here: the grief of loss, unlived dreams, or self-abandonment.
-Shadow Work frequently passes through that doorway.
+Shadow work frequently passes through that doorway, because what was exiled usually cannot return without mourning what it cost to leave it behind.

 Practice: Tracing a Trigger